10 Best Bait for Trout and How to Catch Them

 Berkley Powerbait I have tested Trout fishing

-4. Berkley PowerBait Natural Scent Trout Bait
+4. Natural Scent Trout Bait

 When it comes to selecting a good type of artificial bait that get the attention of trout, Berkley PowerBait Natural Scent Trout Bait is another great option that is highly effective.
 This particular type of bait comes in a corn yellow coloring that looks virtually indistinguishable from actual corn.
 If you’re fishing in streams or rivers where trout are usually fed corn or others use it as bait, this can be a solid choice of bait.

-You can easily get as much of this Berkley PowerBait dough and ball it up with your fingers before pressing and molding it around your hook.
+You can easily get as much of this Berkley PowerBait dough as possible and ball it up with your fingers before pressing and molding it around your hook.
 This type of bait will stay on the hook much better than actual corn and will ultimately be very effective at catching trout.
-This dough is scientifically developed to have certain scents in it that attract trout to feed on it.
+This dough is scientifically developed to have certain scents that attract trout to feed on it.

 5. Minnows